Global System of Trade Preferences among Developing Countries: Negotiations

 In 1982, Ministers of Foreign Affairs belonging to the Group of 77 met in New York and defined the main components of the Agreement, establishing the negotiations framework as well.
 The Group of 77 began preparatory work in Geneva in 1984 with Ministerial impetus provided in 1985 through the New Delhi Ministerial Meeting.

 It is during the Ministerial Meeting in Brasilia in 1986 that the GSTP was established as a provisional legal framework.
 The negotiations on the text of the Agreement were to be completed two years after in Belgrade, jointly with the first round of tariff reduction negotiations.

-In April 1989, when the Agreement entered into force, the schedules of tariff concessions covered more than 1800 tariff items.
-These number was reduced to less than 1000 after the dissolution on Yugoslavia and the withdrawal of Romania from the Agreement.
+In April 1989, when the Agreement entered into force, the schedules of tariff concessions covered about 1,800 tariff items.
+Following the dissolution of Yugoslavia, which accounted for the bulk of the concessions, coverage fell to around 1,000 products; Romania's withdrawal in 2007 reduced it further below 1,000 tariff items.

+In 1992, participants launched a Second Round of negotiations in Tehran to broaden and deepen tariff concessions.
+The round concluded in 1998, when 24 of the 43 participants granted concessions covering about 900 tariff items, but those concessions were not ratified.

 São Paulo Round

-In 2004, GSTP participants decided to start new negotiations.
-A Third Round of Trade Negotiations was launched on the occasion of UNCTAD XI in São Paulo, Brazil.
-This round of negotiations is called the São Paulo Round.
-Under the authority of the GSTP Negotiating Committee, the 22 participants (Argentina, Brazil, Paraguay, and Uruguay (forming Mercosur), Algeria, Chile, Cuba, Democratic People's Republic of Korea, Egypt, India, Indonesia, Iran, Malaysia, Mexico, Morocco, Nigeria, Pakistan, Republic of Korea, Sri Lanka, Thailand, Vietnam and Zimbabwe) aimed at broadening and deepening tariff concessions.
+In 2004, GSTP participants abandoned efforts to ratify the Second Round concessions and launched a third round of negotiations, the São Paulo Round, at UNCTAD XI in São Paulo, Brazil.
+The round aimed to broaden and deepen tariff concessions, particularly to promote interregional trade among participants.

+Under the authority of the GSTP Negotiating Committee, 22 participants took part in the São Paulo Round: Argentina, Brazil, Paraguay and Uruguay (forming Mercosur), Algeria, Chile, Cuba, the Democratic People’s Republic of Korea, Egypt, India, Indonesia, the Islamic Republic of Iran, Malaysia, Mexico, Morocco, Nigeria, Pakistan, the Republic of Korea, Sri Lanka, Thailand, Viet Nam and Zimbabwe.

-During the negotiations, ministerial guidance was provided in April 2008 on the occasion of UNCTAD XII, in Accra, Ghana.
-Subsequently, meeting in December 2009 in Geneva, Ministers approved the parameters ("modalities") for exchanging tariff concessions.
-The Ministerial Decision on Modalities of 2 December 2009 included, in par.
-7, "(a) an across-the-board, line-by-line, linear cut of at least 20 per cent on at least 70 per cent of their dutiable tariff lines; or (b) in the case of Participants with duty-free tariff lines accounting for more than 50 per cent of their total national tariff lines an across-the-board, line-by-line, linear cut of at least 20 per cent on at least 60 per cent of their dutiable tariff lines; and (c) the proposed schedule of tariff concessions shall be presented in the same format as the schedules annexed to this Protocol."
-The modalities provided for differential and more favorable treatment within the market access modalities.
+Ministerial guidance was provided in April 2008 at UNCTAD XII in Accra, Ghana.
+In December 2009 in Geneva, ministers adopted modalities for the exchange of tariff concessions.
+Participants were to reduce applied most-favoured-nation tariffs by at least 20 per cent on at least 70 per cent of their dutiable tariff lines.
+For participants whose duty-free tariff lines accounted for more than half of the national tariff, the same cut applied to at least 60 per cent of dutiable lines.
+The modalities also provided differential and more favourable treatment for least developed countries.

+The GSTP Ministerial meeting in Foz do Iguaçu, Brazil, 2010.
+In the center, Mr. Supachai Panitchpakdi, former UNCTAD Secretary-General.

-After six years of negotiations, the Round was concluded on 15-16 December 2010 at a Ministerial Meeting in Foz do Iguaçu, Brazil, where 8 participants (counting Mercosur as one) exchanged tariff concessions and adopted the São Paulo Round Protocol.
-These are: Argentina, Brazil, Paraguay and Uruguay (forming Mercosur), the Republic of Korea, India, Indonesia, Malaysia, Egypt, Morocco and Cuba.
+The round concluded on 15–16 December 2010 at a ministerial meeting in Foz do Iguaçu, Brazil.
+Eight participants—11 countries when the four Mercosur member states are counted separately—exchanged tariff concessions and adopted the São Paulo Round Protocol: Mercosur (Argentina, Brazil, Paraguay and Uruguay), Cuba, Egypt, India, Indonesia, Malaysia, Morocco and the Republic of Korea.

+The Protocol provides that other GSTP participants may accede after its entry into force by submitting proposed tariff schedules based on the same reduction modalities.